 1. Eat Nutritiously

-Seniors are urged to eat five servings of fruit and a variety of deep-colored vegetables each day.
-Munch on carrots, oranges, and spinach.
-Snack on nuts for their nutritional value.
-Include whole grains, rice, and pasta in a diet.
-Eat yogurt, cheese, and other vitamin D-rich foods to strengthen bones.
-It is also important to eat low-fat protein with every meal to increase/maintain muscle mass, which is necessary for balance and movement.
+It is recommended that seniors consume five servings of fruit and a diverse selection of deep-colored vegetables on a daily basis.
+Incorporating items such as carrots, oranges, and spinach into their diet is advised.
+Snacking on nuts for their nutritional benefits is also encouraged.
+Including whole grains, rice, and pasta in meals can contribute to a balanced diet.
+Consuming yogurt, cheese, and other vitamin D-rich foods is crucial for bone strength.
+Additionally, it is essential to avoid processed and packaged foods, and incorporate low-fat protein into every meal to help increase and maintain muscle mass, which is vital for overall balance and movement.

 2. Exercise More

-Regular exercise helps aging individuals control their weight, build muscle mass, maintain flexibility, and improve balance.
-Their posture improves, too.
+Regular exercise helps aging individuals control their weight, build muscle mass, maintain flexibility, and improve balance while also improving their posture.
 Physical activity is a natural way for older people to boost their moods, which leaves them energized and feeling positive well after New Year’s Day.
 Remember to always check with your doctor before you begin any exercise routine.

 3. Receive Annual Checkups